collab-uniba/PH_miner/README.md

   dev_token: DEVELOPER_TOKEN
 ```

+3. For the second app, follow the same steps as above to create the file `credentials_updater.yml`.

-3. Create the folder `db/cfg/`, then create therein the file `dbsetup.yml` to setup the connection to the MySQL database:
+4. Create the folder `db/cfg/`, then create therein the file `dbsetup.yml` to setup the connection to the MySQL database:
 ```yaml
 mysql:
     host: 127.0.0.1